California Legislation Center//

 AB 260 by Democrat Party Assemblywoman Cecilia Aguiar-Curry would push dangerous chemical abortions upon minors.
 This bad bill requiring pharamacists to dispense them, while exempting pushers of abortion drugs from "civil, criminal, disciplinary, or other administrative action."
 AB 260 would also require Medi-Cal and private insurance plans to offer dangerous abortion drugs.

-AB 551 by Democrat Party Assemblywomen Maggy Krell and Cottie Petrie-Norris would seek grants for "expanding and improving access" to abortion (baby-killing) at hospital ERs
+AB 551 by Democrat Party Assemblywomen Maggy Krell and Cottie Petrie-Norris would push and prioritize abortion (baby-killing) at hospital emergency rooms.

 SEXUAL & RACIST INDOCTRINATION OF CHILDREN